Dr-SeanXD/umeta-bot/README.md

 ## 🛠️ Setup

 1. Clone this repository.
-2. Install requirements via `pip install -r requirements.txt`
-3. Set your bot token and password in `main.py`.
+2. Set your bot token and password in `main.py`.
-4. Run the bot using:
+3. Run the bot using:

 ```bash
 python main.py